The Best Slow Cooker Brands According to Our Test Kitchen

 Our Test Kitchen-Preferred Slow Cookers

-After weeks of testing, a few slow cookers rose to the top.
+After weeks of testing, a few slow cookers rose to the top during product testing.
 Find out which fits your slow cooking style.

 Best Splurge: Calphalon Digital Saute Slow Cooker